vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ```

 Rerun the test and see it pass.

-At this point you should have the following files in your project dir:
+At this point you should have the following files in your project directory:

 ```
 ├── tests